matteomm/sales-traffic-us-store/README.md

 m is the seasonality parameter which the model takes into account.

-In the first section I analysed Autocorrelation and Partial Autocorrelation plot and it seemed like there was a strong relationship with values lagged 24 hours and weekly.
+After splitting into training and test sets, in the first section I analysed Autocorrelation and Partial Autocorrelation plot and it seemed like there was a strong relationship with values lagged 24 hours and weekly.

 I would have liked to play around with the the p and d parameters but the memory of my laptop constrained me to use values in between 0 and 1 for both.
 I had to run a dummy model with p=1 d=1 and q=1  with daily seasonality m=24 which returned an initial 127 for MSE.
 It picked daily patterns perfectly as expected but any variations of traffic during the week was completely ignored.